ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

     Mixin class:
         - Decide which analysis to write for a given iteration.
         - Get analysis for each iteration.
-        - Output files depending on selected analysis.
+        - Output files depending on the selected analysis.
     '''
     def createDirs(self, result_dict):
         '''